radeqq007/radeqq007/README.md

 <p align="left">
 Quiet, bookworm, nerd - these are the words that describe me perfectly.
 My journey with programming started around 3 years ago with python.
-Currently, I'm mostly working with Typescript and Go.
-However, I'm open to learning new technologies.
+Currently, I'm mostly working with Go.
+However, I'm always open to learning new technologies.
 </p>

 <p align="left">
-In my free time, besides programming, I'm usually buried in books, playing chess, or indulging in my favorite TV shows.
+Besides coding my hobbies also include reading, baking and chess.
 </p>
 <br />
 <br />